rajsingh62/ClaimGuard-AI/README.md

 ## 🌍 The Future of Insurance Intelligence

-ClaimGuard AI is a full-stack **AI + Blockchain-powered Insurance Intelligence Platform** that transforms how users understand policies, analyze claims, and verify results.
+ClaimGuard AI is a full-stack **AI + Blockchain-powered Insurance Intelligence Platform** that transforms how users understand policies, analyze claims, compare options, and verify results.

 ❌ No more confusing insurance documents
 ❌ No more uncertain claim outcomes